rankoo12/hate-speech-reddit/docs/plan.md

 Enriched user history for approximately two months

+End-to-end pipeline runnable with one command

-Core design decision:
+Core design decisions:

-We always scrape the newest posts from selected subreddits (no Reddit search).
+Scrape newest posts from selected subreddits (no Reddit search).

-We do not pre-filter posts by simple keywords.
+No keyword pre-filtering during collection.

-Every collected post is scored using a rule-based risk model.
+Every collected post is scored with a rule-based risk model.

-Thresholds on the risk score determine which posts and users are considered risky.
+Thresholds determine which posts and which users are high-risk.

-This plan defines the pipeline, architecture, modules, and development steps.
+This plan defines the strategy, architecture, modules, testing approach, and documentation deliverables.

 1. Data Collection Strategy (HTML Scraping)

-We will not use the Reddit API.
+We do not use Reddit’s API for the main pipeline.
-Instead, we scrape old.reddit.com because it is:
+We scrape old.reddit.com because it is:

 Static HTML